fayausa/faya-port-80/minutes/20-Apr.markdown

 * The event will begin with a formal inauguration.
 * The event will be targeting the technology enthusiasts across the country.
 * The special guests are yet to be finalised.
-The inauguration will be followed by a Panel Discussion on ‘The Future of IT & ITeS in Kerala’.
+* The inauguration will be followed by a Panel Discussion on ‘The Future of IT & ITeS in Kerala’.
+* The event could possibly influence policy changes in the state.
 * There will be a maximum of 6-7 panellists, one being the representative of the decision making body of IT from the State Government.
 * The other suggested panellists are:
     * M.Sivasankar (IT Secretary)